Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 by `runBlocking`).
 This "parent-child" relationship works through scopes; the child coroutine is started from the scope corresponding to the parent coroutine.

-It's possible to create a new scope without starting a new coroutine.
+It's possible to create a new scope without starting a new coroutine using `coroutineScope` function.
-The `coroutineScope` function does this.
-To start new coroutines in a structured way inside a `suspend` function without access to the outer scope, for example inside `loadContributorsConcurrent`, you can create a new coroutine scope which automatically becomes a child of the outer scope that this `suspend` function is called from.
+To start new coroutines in a structured way inside a `suspend` function without access to the outer scope, for example inside `loadContributorsConcurrent()`, you can create a new coroutine scope which automatically becomes a child of the outer scope that this `suspend` function is called from.

-It's also possible to start a new coroutine from the global scope using `GlobalScope.async` or `GlobalScope.launch`.
+You can also start a new coroutine from the global scope using `GlobalScope.async` or `GlobalScope.launch`.
 This will create a top-level "independent" coroutine.

-The mechanism providing the structure of the coroutines is called "structured concurrency".
+The mechanism providing the structure of the coroutines is called _structured concurrency_.

 See what benefits structured concurrency has over global scopes: